-Implemented to prevent comment spamming and other black hat techniques, the NoFollow attribute appeared in 2005.
-Actually, this attribute is used to inform search engines not to follow a link and thus not distribute any page rank to the destination page.
-On the other hand, the follow attribute tells search engines to follow a link and give it the link juice deserved.
-The page rank of the linked-to page will thus increase.
+Implemented to prevent comment spamming and other black hat techniques, the Nofollow attribute appeared in 2005.
+Today, this attribute is used to inform search engines not to follow a link and thus not distribute any page rank to the destination page.
+On the other hand, the follow attribute tells search engines to follow a link and preserve link equity.
+This increases the signaled importance, or PageRank, of the target page.

-Even if the NoFollow attribute does not pass any link juice, those links can still bring a qualitative referral traffic.
-Also, Google gives attribute to other criterias like social signals that are delivered by social platforms like Facebook or Twitter that are however in No Follow.
-And then, those links can help you build trust.
-So do not neglect No Follow attributes.
+Even if the nofollow attribute does not pass any link equity, those links can still bring a qualitative referral traffic.
+Also, Google gives attribute to other criteria like social signals that are delivered by social platforms like Facebook or Twitter, even though they are generally nofollow links.
+Even these links can help you build trust.

 To transform a regular link into a nofollow one, add an attribute in the form of a short code within the link tag in the source code of your page.